victormartingarcia/tyrion-trading-strategy-vbnet/README.md

 ### Show me the code ###

 Here is a simplified C# source code of Tyrion's _OnNewBar()_ function.
-The complete code is all contained in [TyrionStrategy.cs] along with comments and definition of parameters.
+The complete code is all contained in [TyrionStrategy.vb] along with comments and definition of parameters.

 ```VB.net
 If Me.GetOpenPosition() = 0 Then